-This form of insurance is not only meant to protect the dogs you’re walking, but your business as well.
+Various insurance policies available to dog walkers are not only meant to protect the dogs you’re walking, but your business as well.
 You face a huge liability risk when working with multiple dogs.
-Dog walking liability insurance will assist you if a client’s dog bites another person or is injured while in your care.
-Purchasing dog walking business insurance protects you and the dogs, and can be very helpful to improve your professional reputation.
+Some dog walking liability insurance coverage will assist you if a client’s dog bites another person or damages someone else’s property while in your care.
+Another type can protect you if the client’s dog is injured while in your care.
+Purchasing liability insurance for your dog walking business protects you and the dogs and can be very helpful to improve your professional reputation.

-Finding dog walking insurance may be hard to do.
+Finding these types of insurance may be hard to do.
 Only certain companies offer such policies - so it pays to find good resources, ask around to colleagues, and consult with an insurance professional who can give you some unbiased advice.

-Once you’ve obtained the necessary dog walking business insurance, be sure to find out about bonding options in your area.
+Once you’ve obtained the necessary insurance for your dog walking business, be sure to find out about options for bonding in your area.
 Different states have different bonding requirements.
 It may be a good idea to apply for a fidelity bond.
 This type of bond is essentially another layer of protection for your business.
-For example, if you must hire another employee whose dishonest act results in a loss of business, your fidelity bond will help to compensate your losses.
+For example, if one of your employees commits a dishonest act that results in a loss of assets of your business, your fidelity bond will help to compensate your losses.

-If bonding is optional within your state, it’s still a good idea to apply for a policy.
-It proves to clients that you’re a trustworthy dog walker.
-If fraudulence occurs on your part, clients will be assured that they will be compensated.
-But, some states will require that you purchase a bond before you can even register your business or obtain insurance.
+Some states will require that you purchase a bond before you can even register your business, but if bonding is optional within your state, it’s still a good idea to apply for such a bond.
+It shows clients that you’re a trustworthy dog walker.
+If fraud occurs on your watch, clients can be assured that they will be compensated.
 It’s an extra cost, but well worth the peace of mind.

 If you need assistance locating a reliable insurance policy and business bond, there are a few reliable sources you can contact: